EasySpotApp/EasySpot/README.md

 4. Follow the instructions in [the client's README](./pyclient/README.md) to set up the client program

-**Warning!** As long as the service is running, anyone nearby can toggle your hotspot - no pairing needed.

 ## TODO

 - Android 11 and lower support
-- User-friendly UI with onboarding
-- More robust, Rust-based client program
+- More robust, Rust-based client with a system tray icon and WiFi auto-connection
 - Android client
 - More hotspot control methods for improved reliability on different OS versions
+- Settings menu (settings for the security level, advertising power, etc.)
+- About menu
-- Code cleanup
+- Permission explanations
-- Security - only allow paired devices to control the hotspot